 We will start with Tulips, Ranunculus, Anemones, Daffodils, and Paper Whites.
 This summer, the tunnel will be loaded with Lisianthus.

 The Farmhouse itself has undergone a pretty drastic change as well.
-The most recent update has been the kitchen.
-This summer the floor was replaced – it was falling in.
+The most recent update has been the kitchen, which has been updated with cabinets, floor and applicances.
+We we managed to keep the original ship lap walls.

 I would be remiss to not recount the personal journeys that have been a companion on our journey this season.
 Fear, Doubt, Pain, Patience, Failure, Triumph, Joy and so many more partners that have been with us to shape our year.